-One of the most sought-after mobile application projects among SMEs and larger enterprises is the ability to develop robust, secure, performance-oriented, cross-platform mobile applications.
+One of the most sought-after mobile application projects among SMEs and larger enterprises is the ability to develop robust, secure, performance-oriented, cross-platform mobile applications using cross-platform mobile development tools.

 The time, resources, and funds required for these projects are the most critical factors that executives consider as development firms seek to expand their digital business assets by engineering mobile applications.